Clay Cross railway station: Stationmasters

 An early station master, Robert Jeffreys, was badly injured on 8 January 1864.
 He was at the Lings incline and got into a coal wagon with others.
 As they were descending a pin holding the brake broke and they descended at great speed.
-Mr. Jeffries jumped off but it was dark and he was badly injured in the fall.
+Jeffreys jumped off, but it was dark, and he was badly injured in the fall.
 He was found and attended at the stationmaster's house by Dr. Walker, the Midland Railway company surgeon.
 The injuries seem to have been the likely cause of him leaving Clay Cross in summer 1864 to become an inspector of goods traffic between Leeds and Lancaster.